Olivia-Feldman/DLStockPrectionCNNModel-/README.md

 the code implements the pandas-ta library to calculate indicators using our yahoo finance dataframe.
 A feature selection is used to determine the best indicators for our model to create our 15X15 image that will be our input for our cnn. (explain)

+# Framework of Model

+# Evaluation of Model

 # Resources for DCNN:

 [Algorithmic Financial Trading with Deep Convolutional Neural Networks: Time Series to Image Conversion Approach](https://www.researchgate.net/publication/324802031_Algorithmic_Financial_Trading_with_Deep_Convolutional_Neural_Networks_Time_Series_to_Image_Conversion_Approach)